-This version of a sweet grilled sandwich uses canned pie filling, chopped almonds, and chocolate chips.
+This version of a sweet grilled sandwich uses canned fruit filling, chopped almonds, and chocolate chips.

-This recipe uses cherry pie filling, but you could use your favorite.
-I think blueberry pie filling with some white chocolate chips would be amazing.
+This recipe uses a cherry filling, but you could use your favorite.
+I think blueberry would be amazing.

 You read that right.
-Peanut brittle can be made in the microwave.
+You can make peanut brittle in the microwave!

-There’s no need for any fancy equipment or candy thermometers here!
-Just make sure you have your oven mitts handy because the bowl gets very hot.
+No need for any fancy equipment or candy thermometers here.
+Just make sure you have your oven mitts handy – the bowl gets very hot.

-When pouring on your tray, make sure you have it prepared beforehand and try to spread it relatively thin.
+When pouring, make sure you have your tray prepared beforehand and spread it thin.

-Everything else gets blended together and poured into the crust before freezing for a few hours.
+Everything else gets blended and poured into the crust before freezing for a few hours.
 Make it extra decadent with vanilla ice cream.

 We all have a box of Oreos in the pantry, plus some random chocolate tucked away.

-These might be simple, but they’re super cute and will go fast.
+These might be simple, but they’re super cute and will disappear within the day.

-You could even make a sweet plate using golden Oreos and white chocolate.
+You could even make a sweet plate using golden Oreos and white chocolate chips.

 Because S’mores aren’t just for the summer anymore!

-If you have Oreos, marshmallows, chocolate, and five minutes, you’ll have a lightning-fast, easy dessert.
+If you have Oreos, marshmallows, chocolate, and 5 minutes, you’ll have a lightning-fast, easy dessert for the family.

 Add the lid and enjoy!

-Coconut is truly the star of this show.
+Coconut is truly the star of this easy dessert recipe.

-With coconut flakes, coconut oil, and coconut cream, this base is fresh, smooth, and wonderfully flavored.
+With coconut flakes, oil, and cream, this base is fresh, smooth, and wonderfully flavored.

 The layer of dark chocolate on top balances out the light coconut for a fabulous no-bake bar that is vegan and gluten-free.

 Though uncomplicated, these can be pretty sticky.
 After all, you’ll be mixing coconut, vanilla, and condensed milk.

-When you have the mix ready, try spooning it into these wafer papers.
-They are designed explicitly for sticky doughs and don’t taste like anything.
+When the mix is ready, try spooning it into these wafer papers.
+They’re designed explicitly for sticky doughs and don’t taste like anything.